-Our pipeline operations consist primarily of the transportation of refined petroleum products and crude oil.
-Our common carrier, refined product pipelines in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota cover approximately 5,605 miles.
+Our pipeline operations consist of the transportation of refined petroleum products, crude oil and anhydrous ammonia.
+Our common carrier refined product pipelines in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota cover approximately 5,478 miles, consisting of the Central West System, the East Pipeline and the North Pipeline.
+The East and North Pipelines also include 21 terminals providing storage capacity of 4.6 million barrels, and the East Pipeline includes two tank farms providing storage capacity of 1.2 million barrels.
 In addition, we own a 2,000-mile anhydrous ammonia pipeline located in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska.
-As of March 31, 2010, we owned and operated:
+We also own 939 miles of crude oil pipelines in Texas, Oklahoma, Kansas, Colorado and Illinois, as well as 1.9 million barrels of crude oil storage in Texas and Oklahoma that is located along those crude oil pipelines.
+As of September 30, 2011, we owned and operated:

-- 23 refined product pipelines with an aggregate length of 3,255 miles that connect Valero Energy Corporation's McKee, Three Rivers, Corpus Christi and Ardmore refineries to certain of NuStar Energy's terminals, or to interconnections with third-party pipelines or terminals for further distribution, including a 25-mile hydrogen pipeline; - a 1,910-mile refined product pipeline originating in southern Kansas and terminating at Jamestown, North Dakota, with a western extension to North Platte, Nebraska and an eastern extension into Iowa; - a 440-mile refined product pipeline originating at Tesoro Corporation's Mandan, North Dakota refinery and terminating in Minneapolis, Minnesota; and - a 2,000-mile anhydrous ammonia pipeline originating at the Louisiana delta area that travels north through the midwestern United States forking east and west to terminate in Nebraska and Indiana.
+- refined product pipelines with an aggregate length of 3,128 miles that connect Valero Energy Corporation's McKee, Three Rivers and Corpus Christi refineries to certain of our terminals, or to interconnections with third-party pipelines or terminals for further distribution, including a 25mile hydrogen pipeline; - a 1,910-mile refined product pipeline originating in southern Kansas and terminating at Jamestown, North Dakota, with a western extension to North Platte, Nebraska and an eastern extension into Iowa; - a 440-mile refined product pipeline originating at Tesoro Corporation's Mandan, North Dakota refinery and terminating in Minneapolis, Minnesota; - crude oil pipelines in Texas, Oklahoma, Kansas, Colorado and Illinois with an aggregate length of 939 miles and crude oil storage facilities providing 1.9 million barrels of storage capacity in Texas, Oklahoma and Colorado that are located along the crude oil pipelines; and - a 2,000-mile anhydrous ammonia pipeline originating at the Louisiana delta area that travels north through the midwestern United States forking east and west to terminate in Nebraska and Indiana (the "Ammonia Pipeline").